HallaSurvivor/Blog/_posts/2025-12-19-zorns-lemma-in-sheaves.md

     values besides just true and false...
 So it's better to say that
     $\varphi(a)$ has no information besides "how true" it is, which lives somewhere between true and false inclusive.

+[^18]:
+    Think of $\Gamma = P_1 \times P_2$ as a context with two assumptions, and $\Delta = P_1 \times P_2 \times P_3$ as a context with three assumptions.
+Then our map $f : \Delta \to \Gamma$ is the projection map that forgets $P_3$, and if $A$ is definable using assumptions $P_1$ and $P_2$, then $f^* A$ is just the definition using $P_1$, $P_2$, and $P_3$ that just.... ignores $P_3$!

+[^19]:
+    It's better to say "etale spaces over $\mathcal{E}$".
+In particular, these are the spaces that you get by gluing open subsets of $\mathcal{E}$ together along open intersections.
+There's no reason for them to cover the whole of $\mathcal{E}$, and there's no reason for them to be "Hausdorff".
+See, for instance, my old blog post [here][20].

+[^20]:
+    Strictly speaking, this is only true for [localic topoi][17], where the subterminal objects are the open sets of the locale we started with.
+    We think of the truth value $U$ as saying that the proposition is true at $U$, but possibly false elsewhere in the space.

+    Even in general topoi, though, thinking of the subterminals as "open sets" is a useful heuristic.
+The subterminals (and their relative versions) assemble into the sheaf $\Omega$, the [subobject classifier][18] of
+    $\mathcal{E}$, which we think of as being the type of *mere propositions*.
+    This is also the space of "open subsets" of its localic reflection (the best localic topos approximating $\mathcal{E}$).

+[^21]:
+    I really want to link somewhere for this, but I can't (quickly) find a good source for fibrations of groupoids that makes them look as simple and combinatorial as they are...
+The point is that you have a map of groupoids $A \to \Gamma$ so that for every path
+    $\gamma_0 \cong \gamma_1$ in $\Gamma$ and every point $a_0$ in the fibre over $\gamma_0$, there's a lift of this path to a path $a_0 \cong a_1$ in $A$.
+I think I learned a lot of this stuff from Higgins's book [_Categories and Groupoids_][22], see especially Chapter 13 on covering maps.
+You might also like the discussion in the Coquand, Manaa, Ruch paper, but I suspect I would have found the highly syntactic type theoretic presentation a bit daunting if I didn't already have some familiarity with stacks.

+[^22]:
+    I guess I haven't checked this SUPER closely?
+But like... why wouldn't it be true, lol.

+[^23]:
+    You might wonder what happens with these stack semantics when we start including other, more exotic stacks, rather than just the sheaves and this one special stack $\mathcal{U}$.
+After all, it seems like we're leaving a lot of expressivity on the table!

+    I'm fairly sure that what we get is a special case of HoTT, where we look only at the $1$-truncated types (semantically: the sheaves of 1-groupoids).
+From this perspective, the type theory we're describing is a further special case of HoTT where we look only at the $0$-truncated types and a single, special $1$-truncated type called $\mathcal{U}$ -- the $1$-type of $0$-types in the usual HoTT universe...

+    This is definitely morally right, but I haven't thought hard enough about the details of the usual semantics, the stack semantics, or the HoTT semantics to confidently say this is correct without caveats.

+[^24]:
+    This method of moving between internal and external arguments is very powerful, and every good topos theorist should be familiar with it!
+    Note, though, that this might be dissatisfying for certain type theorists.
+Indeed, since we've mixed internal and external reasoning (and used something like Zorn's Lemma in the metatheory) it's not obvious how one would go about getting their hands on a term witnessing this theorem!
+Indeed, such a term almost certainly doesn't exist (since it should be possible to find non-localic models which don't satisfy
+    $\mathsf{ZL}$) so the best we can do is postulate this in a proof assistant.

+    I have some pipe dreams of studying a modal type theory for localic topoi over a base topos
+    where one might try to formalize this entire argument internally...
+    But that's definitely a project for another day, haha.
+I still have to write my thesis, which is about entirely different ideas in a fun intersection of representation theory and sympelctic topology!

+[^25]:
+    Indeed, if it were it would have a global section by Johnstone's theorem, but it might be fun to see more directly why it isn't!
+As a hint, consider the (global!) subobject $C$ with support away from a point and only one element (choose one of the two fibres this can be done consistently since we removed a point).

+    Can you show this is a chain?
+Can you show $\mathsf{Sh}(S^1)$ doesn't model $\exists a : A . \mathtt{isUpperBound}(a,C)$?
+As a hint, what happens in a neighborhood of the point we removed?
+(Why do we still have to consider a neighborhood of that point?)

+[^26]:
+    I'm pretty sure the example can't be based on a locally euclidean space...
+    Indeed if you had two distinct maxima $a$ and $b$ for $A$ on a small open ball $U \cong \mathbb{R}^n$ then you could look at the subobject
+    $$\{a \mid x_1 \gt 0\} \cup \{b \mid x_1 \lt 0 \}$$ (using local
+    coordinates $(x_1, \ldots, x_n)$ on $U$).
+This is a chain since any (generalized) element is contained in precisely one of the two opens
+    $$\{x_1 \gt 0\}$ and $$\{x_1 \lt 0\}$$, but on either open there's only
+    one element.
+Of course, this chain does not admit a local upper bound in the neighborhood of $x_1 = 0$...
+So the poset we started with, which had two distinct maxima, cannot have been inductive!

+    Indeed, maxima seem to "persist" from small opens to larger opens.
+    If $U \subseteq V$ and we have a maximum $m$ in $A(U)$, then we can consider the subobject (at stage $V$!) $\{m \mid U \}$, which is a chain, so has an upper bound.
+So there must be a section $m' \in A(V)$ which restricts to $m$ on $U$ (since $m' \geq m$ on $U$, so $m' = m$ by maximality).

+    Another issue is that inductiveness is local, since it's phrased entirely using set theoretic quantifiers.
+So in a general topological space if we try to find opens $U$ and $V$ so that maxima on $A(U)$ and $A(V)$ restrict to distinct maxima on $A(U \cap V)$ (which would show that no choice of maximum can be consistently made for $A(U \cap V)$) then actually $A$ must be inductive on the whole of $U \cup V$ so that Johnstone's metatheorem kicks in on this slice and we get a global section over $U \cup V$.
+In particular, there must be *some* way to consistently make the choice of maximum for any particular configuration...

+    This made me wonder if maybe
+    $\prod_{A : \mathtt{inductivePoset}} \sum_{m : A} \mathtt{isMax}(m)$
+    *is* provable... but then I haven't been able to convince myself about it!